Moga district: British period

 Map of Ferozepore District, 1868.
 Moga sub-district can be seen in the eastern part of the district.

 During the First Anglo-Sikh War, the forces of the Sikh Empire crossed the river Sutlej on 16 December 1845, and fought battles at Mudki, Firozshah, Aliwal, and Sabraon.
 The Sikh forces were defeated by the British and retreated back beyond the Sutlej.
 After the war, the British acquired all former territory of the Lahore Darbar south and east of the Sutlej.
+Ferozepore district was annexed by the British from its former Sikh rulers after the First Anglo-Sikh War of 1845–1846.
 When the Sutlej campaign drew to a close at the end of 1846, the territories of Khai, Baghuwala, Ambarhar, Zira, and Mudki, with portions of Kot Kapura, Guru Har Sahai, Jhumba, Kot Bhai, Bhuchcho, and Mahraj were added to the Firozepur district.
 Other acquisitions by the British were divided between the Badhni and Ludhiana districts.
 In 1847, the Badhni district was dissolved and the following areas were incorporated into the Firozepur district: Mallanwala, Makhu, Dharmkot, Kot Ise Khan, Badhni, Chuhar Chak, Mari, and Sadasinghwala.

-Mahraj Ilaka was a group of 38 villages that formed a British-administered exclave of moga tahsil, entirely surrounded by Phulkia & Faridkot State during the British era.'
+Mahraj Ilaka was a group of 38 villages that formed a British-administered exclave of Moga tehsil, entirely surrounded by Phulkia & Faridkot State during the British era.'

 While the Charik Ilaka was an enclave within the district, it historically comprised eight villages, with the main village of Chhirak founded by a man named Jhanda, a subject of the Rai of Raikot.
 During the decline of the Empire, Jhanda’s successors came under the protection of the Chief of Kalsia.
 In 1855, the British administration restored the Chhirak Ilaka to the Sardar of Kalsia state after determining that its earlier inclusion under British control was based on a misleading claim by Sardar Dewa Singh.

 During the Mutiny of 1857, there were reports of a Roman Catholic church being burnt down amongst other buildings of the colonial establishment in Firozepur district during sparks of tension.

 During the late 19th century, the Kuka movement was prevalent in the areas of Moga, with many of its followers drawing from the laypersons of the district.
 The Kukas are believed to be one of the first resistance movement of the subcontinent towards Indian independence from European powers.